AltropInc/alt/doc/script/TypeTime.md

 {
-    date();                                      // constructs date value of the current date in the local time zone date(int);                                   // constructs date value from an integer time(year,month,mday: int);                  // constructs date value of year, month and the day of the month meta func today(tz: string=null): date;      // gets current date in the given time zone const func days (): int;                     // returns number of days since January 1, 1 AD (00010101), negative for BC years const func start(tz: string=null): time;     // returns the starting time (midnight) of the date in the given time zone
+    date();                                      // constructs date value of the current date in the local time zone date(int);                                   // constructs date value from an integer date(year,month,mday: int);                  // constructs date value of year, month and the day of the month meta func today(tz: string=null): date;      // gets current date in the given time zone const func days (): int;                     // returns number of days since January 1, 1 AD (00010101), negative for BC years const func start(tz: string=null): time;     // returns the starting time (midnight) of the date in the given time zone